bbuzzee/Daymet-to-data/README.md

 ## Output

-Embedded is an interactive plotly plot and available for download is a csv of the following format:
+Embedded is an interactive plot for basic exploration and available for download is a csv of the following format:

 ![alt text](./DaymetRShiny/www/output.PNG "Description goes here")